By Kevin Barrett, Veterans Today Editor

 Additionally, some contributors to the book do not interpret it as a likely false flag attack at all.
 Rabbi Michael Lerner, journalist and Muslim leader Yvonne Ridley, professor Lawrence Davidson, and Islamic scholar and Religious Studies professor John Morrow offer non-mainstream views of the Charlie Hebdo affair that do not consider the possible false-flag angle.
 Others contributors, like Andre Vltchek, merely entertain the possibility.

 But considering the wide variety of viewpoints represented in the book, what is surprising is that so many distinguished contributors think Netanyahu should be investigated for possible complicity in the terrorist attacks that struck Paris on the 7th and 9th of January, 2015.
 One wonders whether the Israeli voters – or the rigged voting machines – know what kind of man they re-elected.

-Posted by Kevin Barrett on March 18, 2015, With 7373 Reads Filed under Of Interest, Paris Attacks 2015.
+Posted by Kevin Barrett on March 18, 2015, With 7397 Reads Filed under Of Interest, Paris Attacks 2015.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.